 “Some of my colleagues run triathlons and marathons on the side.
 Others have a huge family life to tend to.
 There’s others lecturing nonstop and publishing papers, other are opening offices, and having 15 to 40 employees working under them,” Ng explained.

 Now is a great time to begin a rewarding career as an Optometrist!
-From 2016 to 2026, this career in healthcare is projected to grow 18 percent.
+Over the next decade, this career in healthcare is projected to grow 10 percent.
 This growth can largely be attributed to an aging baby boom population, as vision problems tend to occur more frequently later in life.
-Health plans now tend to cover eye care including preventionary exams, and for this reason people with chronic illnesses which can affect visual health are now seeking out the services of Optometrists at a greater rate.
+Health plans now tend to cover eye care including prevention exams, and for this reason people with chronic illnesses which can affect visual health are now seeking out the services of Optometrists at a greater rate.

 “When trying to find employment, I would suggest looking into the local optometry societies,” Ng advised.
 “Plug into the alumni network of the closest optometry colleges, and especially your own optometry school.
 You can relay your name to a recruiter as well.”

 “The earning potential as an Optometrist is very good.
 You can live a very comfortable life, no matter what specialty field you end up working in,” Ng said.